- D+1 212 506 3715

 Brooke also has international trade expertise in areas such as export controls and ITAR.

 Prior to joining Orrick, she was a legal and policy counsel at Personal.com, and worked as a legislative assistant for the Senate Foreign Relations Committee from 2008-2011.

-Lise Damelet is a senior Competition lawyer based in Orrick’s Paris office.
+Lise Damelet is an Of Counsel lawyer in the Antitrust & Competition Group of Orrick’s Paris Office.
 Lise focuses her practice on both domestic and cross-border mergers and acquisitions, State aid cases and antitrust litigation, representing major French and foreign companies before competition authorities and courts.

 Lise possesses a deep knowledge of domestic and multi-jurisdictional merger control notifications, advising industrial French and international corporations.
 Her State aid expertise covers high profile cases, notably in the context of corporate restructurings.
 Lise has also developed significant litigation expertise in complex cartel cases, including negotiated proceedings settlement, in particular with the European Commission; in this field, she has assisted a major foreign company in the first cartel settlement procedure before the European Commission.
 She has also defended industrial and technology companies in cases relating to individual and collective abuses of dominant position, before the French Competition Authority and national courts.